markumed1/HTML-and-CSS-Projects/README.md

 # HTML and CSS Projects
-In this repository I have sample websites that I made using HTML and CSS
+In this repository I have sample of basic use of HTML and CSS during the time of the course and websites that I made using what was taught.